 Hypothesis generation is also viewed as a characteristic of a theory, particularly, of course in the case of the hypothetico-deductive theories of pure science.
 Such theories are capable of such things as mathematical modelling and statistical proof, whereas in the social sciences, the hypotheses have a rather more modest aim of presenting alternative explanations for phenomena.
 The proposed theory, as expressed in the various models, can certainly be used to generate hypotheses.
 For example, if we look at Figure 3.4, it is a relatively straightforward matter to develop hypotheses from the theory implicit in the model.
 For example, the figure postulates that information needs arise out of the more fundamental physiological, affective and cognitive needs of the individual and that these needs are determined by their personality, the role they occupy and the environment within which they operate.
-Consequently, hypotheses could include:
+Consequently, in addition to those mentioned earlier, hypotheses could include:

-• Persons occupying different work roles in the same organization, will experience different needs for information relating to that role.

-• Persons in the same work role in different politicoeconomic environments, will experience different needs for information relating to that role.
+- Persons undertaking tasks of different complexity, will experience different needs for information relating to those tasks. - Persons in the same work role in different politico-economic environments, will experience different needs for information relating to that role.